jankleinert/web-app-builder-workshop/raneto/content/index.md

 ### Getting Familiar with the Workshop Environment

 During the workshop, all of the instructions will be here in this panel on the left side of your screen.
-The right side of the screen contains one or more browser-based terminal windows.
+The right side of the screen a browser-based terminal window.

 As you complete the workshop, you will encounter commands that you need to execute, like the one below.
 When you see the play button icon in a code block, you can click that code block and the command will execute in the terminal.